cfoust/cy/docs/src/quick-start/the-layout.md

 {{story png placeholder}}

 `cy` refers to the configuration of the content shown on your screen as the [**layout**](/layouts.md).
 Unlike `tmux`, every client on the `cy` server has their own layout that can be configured independently of other clients.
+In other words, only panes are shared between clients, their presentation is not.

-The layout shown above has a single pane that has its horizontal sized fixed to 80 columns.
+The layout shown above has a single pane that has its horizontal size fixed to 80 columns.

 ### Panes and splits